Budget 2025 Highlight

 Home Loan Agreement

-For loan agreement, the government provides personal income tax relief of up to RM7,000 for mortgage interest payments.
+One of the most discussed Budget 2025 Malaysia measures is personal income tax relief of up to RM7,000 for mortgage interest payments, subject to eligibility and qualifying conditions.

 Housing Development